bootlin/libva-v4l2-request/README.md

 ## Instructions

-In order to use the Sunxi-Cedrus libVA backend, the `sunxi_cedrus` driver has to be specified through the `LIBVA_DRIVER_NAME` environment variable, as such:
+In order to use the Sunxi-Cedrus libVA backend, the `v4l2_request` driver has to be specified through the `LIBVA_DRIVER_NAME` environment variable, as such:

-	export LIBVA_DRIVER_NAME=sunxi_cedrus
+	export LIBVA_DRIVER_NAME=v4l2_request

 A media player that supports VAAPI (such as VLC) can then be used to decode a video in a supported format: